-Nicole Rivelli is a New York City based photographer known for her work both in entertainment and arts photography.
-In recent years, she has mostly collaborated with Amazon Studios, Hulu and Netflix on such projects as: “The Marvelous Mrs. Maisel” season 1,2,3, Netflix: “Inventing Anna”, “The Politician” Season 2.
-In 2020, Nicole’s work was honored with the 57th Annual ICG Publicist Award for excellence in Unit Photography.
+Nicole Rivelli is a Canadian photographer known for her work both in entertainment and arts photography.
+In recent years, she has mostly collaborated with NETFLIX, Amazon Studios and Hulu and on such projects as: NETFLIX: “Inventing Anna”, “The Politician” Season 2, Amazon: “The Marvelous Mrs. Maisel” season 1,2,3.
+In 2020, Nicole’s work was honored with the 57th Annual ICG Publicist Award for excellence in Unit Photography in Television.